mikedeshazer/bricks/README.md

 Run `truffle migrate` to deploy the smart contracts in the repo and start playing around.

+The /contracts/kits/ folder contains all the projects you can work on.
+Select a project and start in the /before folder to see the code pre-exploits.
+Look for `BrickHint` keywords to find hints to add the exploits and make the whole thing come alive in each of the files.
+You can refer to the /after folder, to see the answers and test, too.

 Navigate to the  /manuals folder, and select a .md file tied to a particular exploit you would like to build.
 The /contracts/kits folder contains all the different kits connected to manuals (same name).